 HealthMarkets Finds Affordable Health Insurance for Georgia

 No matter what your situation, HealthMarkets agents in Georgia can help.
-We’re ready to enroll you and your family in a plan that works with your budget and medical needs.
+We’re ready to enroll you and your family in a plan that meets your needs and your budget.

 The Georgia Budget & Policy Institute: http://gbpi.org/georgia-falls-to-second-worst-uninsured-rate-in-u-s